A video in our MASTERS SERIES

-In 2009, we were contracted to remove an exterior mosaic and the brick wall to which it was bonded to save the mosaic just ahead of building demolition.
-The mosaic was given the title “Family” and was made by Conrad Albrizio of Venetian smalti and variously colored marble and installed on the ground floor facade of a children’s mental health facility in Algiers, just outside of New Orleans, Louisiana.
+In 2009, we were contracted to remove an exterior Louisiana mosaic and the brick wall to which it was bonded to save the mosaic just ahead of building demolition.
+The mosaic was given the title Family and was made by Conrad Albrizio of Venetian smalti and variously colored marble.
+It was installed on the ground floor facade of a children’s mental health facility in Algiers, just outside of New Orleans, Louisiana.

 In 2005 this building was irreparably damaged by Hurricane Katrina and in 2009 it was slated for demolition.
 There was anguish over how to save the mosaic from this demolition.
 By 2009 enough funds were made available at the last minute from the Louisiana Percent for Art Program – the first time program funds had been used for conservation or preservation work instead of art commissions.
 McKay Lodge, Inc. was contracted to quickly take the mosaic away from the building.
 The removed wall, in (13) 400-500 pound sections, was then stored face-down on palettes in a New Orleans warehouse until 2015.

 In February, 2015, McKay Lodge, Inc. signed a $258,426.00 contract with the State of Louisiana, Department of Culture, Recreation and Tourism, Office of Cultural Development to detach the mosaic that was still attached to sections of exterior brick wall, mount the mosaic’s Venetian glass tesserae into a new bedding mortar on lightweight modular panels, deliver, re-join and install the entire mosaic as a whole again inside the Capitol Park Museum in Baton Rouge, Louisiana.